Our sixth annual Retail Customer Brand Loyalty Study reveals how consumer shopping behaviors and preferences have changed since 2022.

 Our 2023 customer loyalty research survey probed 1,046 consumers about their loyalty to retailers and the factors that influence brand loyalty.
 It addressed these critical questions:

 - When all things are equal, which factors affect customer loyalty, driving people to shop exclusively with a particular retailer?

 - Which factors are most important to “super loyal” customers versus consumers who always shop around?

 - How has the pandemic and economic uncertainty affected customer brand loyalty and spending habits?

 - Which factors influence a non-loyal customer to shop exclusively at a particular retailer — in other words, what would make them more loyal?

 - Do consumers show tendencies to be more or less loyal based on demographics?

-As we noted above, retail customer loyalty rebounded in 2022, with Loyalists increasing to 38% in January 2022 after dipping to 35% in January 2021.
+As we noted above, retail customer loyalty has continued to rebound in 2023, with Loyalists increasing to 37.7% in January 2023 versus 37.5% in January 2022.
+This is after dipping to 35% at the height of the pandemic in January 2021.

 The study also collected data on more than 700 individual U.S. retailers representing every retail category.
 Walmart continued to top the list of retailers named most frequently as the one consumers prefer to shop exclusively.
 In fact, the mega-chain has steadily increased its lead over the next closest retailers — Amazon, Target and Kohl’s.
 Interestingly, the composition of the top 50 retailers remained relatively the same as in prior years.